 The Division of Cardiothoracic Surgery provides comprehensive care for patients requiring cardiac (heart) surgery and thoracic (chest/lung) surgery.
 Our surgeons perform over 500 adult open-heart procedures and 150 adult thoracic procedures annually.

 The Division specializes in high-risk and tertiary care types of surgical interventions.
 Our surgeons provide the most sophisticated treatment for all forms of heart disease, including high-risk states after acute myocardial infarction (heart attack) and congestive heart failure.

 Since 1980, when our heart surgery program was established, we have provided surgical care for well over 10,000 patients.

 Our surgeons perform an array of operations using with both traditional and newly developed, leading-edge techniques.
-Together with Stony Brook's specialists in cardiology, they contribute to the nationally recognized excellence of the Stony Brook University Heart Center.
+Together with Stony Brook's specialists in cardiology, they contribute to the nationally recognized excellence of the Stony Brook University Heart Institute.

 Our surgeons manage University Hospital’s 15-bed cardiovascular intensive care unit, which is capable of providing postoperative care for the highest-risk heart patients.

-In 2011, our ventricular assist device (VAD) program — the first and only VAD program on Long Island that provides "destination therapy" — received national accreditation.
+In 2011, our ventricular assist device (VAD) program — the first and only VAD program on Long Island that provides "destination therapy" — received national certification.
 Click here for more information about this leading-edge program for treating heart failure.

 The Division’s thoracic specialists treat a range of benign and malignant pulmonary (lung) diseases in both adults and children.
 They perform conventional operations as well as new minimally invasive procedures, such as videoscopic lung resection and radiofrequency ablation for lung cancer.